 It is very important to take a break from work.
-Not only are they good for your health, but they also have positive impacts on your productivity.
+Not only it is good for your health, but it also has positive impacts on your productivity.
 Research shows that people who go on frequent travel trips experience less stress and more likely to have high levels of energy.

-But before you go off to your summer destination, you should probably set how long you’ll spend your vacation.
+But before you go off to your travel destinations and escapades, you should probably set how long you’ll spend your vacation.
 With the health benefits vacations can provide, you may be thinking that the longer you spend getting away from stress, the better.
 But that may not be the case.

 Long vacations have short-lived benefits

 People’s enjoyment downgrades as they become accustomed to their holiday lifestyle, which means that there is a limit to how much happiness you can get from your time off.

 Recent publications in the Journal of Happiness Studies show that on a long vacation, day seven is not that fun compared to day one because it’s not as exciting.
 That’s why in general, going away four times a year provides more benefits than you would expect, and going away longer than a few days may provide less or short-lived ones.
 Spending a few weeks in the same place doing pretty much the same thing may not result in a more enjoyable experience.